Become our fan

 As part of its efforts to offer accommodations, TAMIU excuses student absences because of pregnancy or childbirth for as long as the student's doctor deems the absences medically necessary (doctor's excuse).

 Temporary disabilities are not always afforded the same consideration for special accommodations and/or waivers that is provided under federal law for permanent disabilities.
 In such cases, the Associate VP for Student Affairs, or designee, can act as an advocate for students dealing with temporary disabilities.
-If a student has a temporary disability (e.g. broken leg, broken arm, etc.) please feel free to contact the Office of the Associate VP for Student Affair at (956)326-2282 for guidance and assistance.
+If a student has a temporary disability (e.g. broken leg, broken arm, etc.) please feel free to contact the Office of Counseling and Disability Services at (956)326-2230 or visit Zaffirini Success Center 138 for guidance and assistance.
 It is the student’s responsibility to make such contact and seek options in order to make temporary arrangements.
 Ultimately, it is up to each individual instructor to make any accommodations pertaining to temporary disabilities.

 Withdrawal Due to Medical Reasons

-If a student must withdraw due to medical reasons, prior to the withdrawal deadline as indicated in the academic calendar, a student may do so through the regular withdrawal process as indicated by the Registrar’s Office.
+If a student must withdraw due to medical reasons, prior to the withdrawal deadline as indicated in the academic calendar, a student may do so through the regular withdrawal process as indicated by the Registrar’s Office at (956)326-2250 or visit Zaffirini Success Center 121.
 If a student is incapacitated or unable to make the request on his/her own, please contact the Office of the Associate VP for Student Affairs at (956)326-2282.

-If a student were to lose his/her residence and suddenly become homeless, he/she may contact the Office of the Associate VP for Student Affairs for guidance, support, and advocacy.
-The Associate VP for Student Affairs, or designee, will contact the Office of Housing and Residence Life to facilitate the possibility of emergency housing and payment options.
+If a student were to lose his/her residence and suddenly become homeless, he/she may contact the Office of the VP for Student Success at (956)326-2273 for guidance, support, and advocacy.
+The VP for Student Success, or designee, will contact the Office of Housing and Residence Life to facilitate the possibility of emergency housing and payment options.
 Based on vacancy and financial assistance, the Office of Housing and Residence Life may be able to accommodate a student in such situation.
-Otherwise, the Office of the Associate VP for Student Affairs shall seek other options such as local homeless shelters.
+Otherwise, the Office of the VP for Student Success shall seek other options such as local homeless shelters.

 When there is a student death, the main point of contact is the VP for Student Success and designated staff will notify all appropriate people and departments on campus.
 Information needed is the student’s full name and the contact name and number for the student’s family.
 A staff member will be identified by the VP for Student Success to make direct contact with the family and serve as the University liaison to assist the family as needed.
 The names of the student’s friends should also be given for the purpose of outreach to those affected by their friend and fellow student.